yashudkl/dsa-queue-simulator/readme.md

 ## Raylib for simulation

-Instead of using provided SDL2 simulation I am doing everything from scratch with raylib
+Instead of using provided SDL2 simulation I am doing everything from scratch with raylib.

 ### raylib vs SDL2 (Brief Comparison)